britishlibrary/peripleo/Configuration-Guide.md

       "format": "LINKED_PLACES",
       "src": "./data/VisitPlus-UK.lp.json",
       "attribution": "VisitPlus © <a href=\"https://britishlibrary.github.io/locating-a-national-collection/\" target=\"_blank\"><i>Locating a National Collection</i> Partners & Contributors</a>"
+    },
+    {
+      "name": "VisitMinus",
+      "format": "LINKED_PLACES",
+      "src": "./data/VisitMinus.lp.json",
+      "attribution": "VisitMinus © Fictitious Entity"
     }
 ]
 ```
+* Each dataset should be given a distinctive `name`.
-* The `attribution` can include HTML, but quotes need to be preceded by a backslash, as shown.
+* The `attribution` will be shown in a collapsible bar at the bottom of the map.
+It can include HTML, but quotes need to be preceded by a backslash, as shown.

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Link Icons